kalagam1/waph-kalagam1/hackathon2/README.md

 iv.
 Extracting Login Credentials

+I targeted the login table to extract actual user credentials.
+Using another UNION SELECT statement, I retrieved login names and MD5-hashed passwords.
+I then decrypted these hashes using publicly available online tools to recover the plaintext passwords (e.g., qwerty, abc123).
+This showed how SQL injection could escalate from basic data exposure to full credential theft.
 To fetch actual credentials from the login table, I used: .../product.php?id=0 UNION SELECT loginname, password, 'Hacked by kalagam1' FROM login

 ![level 6](../images/h2b.4.jpeg)

-The result showed usernames and hashed passwords (in MD5 format).
-I used online MD5 decryption tools to crack them and found passwords like qwerty and abc123.

-#### c.
-Logging In with Stolen Credentials
+#### C. Logging In with Stolen Credentials

-Using the recovered login details, I successfully accessed the system, proving that the SQL injection allowed unauthorized access to user data and authentication.
+I used the decrypted login credentials obtained in the previous step to log into the system through the regular interface.
+The login was successful, confirming that the stolen data was valid and proving that the SQL injection vulnerability could lead to complete account compromise and unauthorized access to user accounts.

 ![lab1](../images/h2c.1.1.jpeg)